gatsbyjs/gatsby/docs/blog/100days/create-themes/index.md

 ---
-title: Challenge 15 - Publish Wbesite Kits with with Gatsby Themes
+title: Challenge 15 - Publish Website Kits with Gatsby Themes
 date: 2020-04-07
 author: "Hashim Warren"
 excerpt: "Learn how to create a Gatsby Theme"